EST Gee

 About this artist

 Focusing on the realist side of Southern rap, EST Gee authentically documents day-to-day life in Louisville, Kentucky, incorporating trap and other contemporary variants of the genre.
-After developing a unique style on several self-released mixtapes, EST Gee signed with Interscope for the release of his 2021 project Bigger Than Life or Death, and in 2022 he delivered his debut studio album, I Never Felt Nun, a collection of tense street raps with occasional dips into melody provided by guest rappers like Future and Jack Harlow.
+After developing a unique style on several self-released mixtapes, EST Gee signed with Interscope for the release of his gold-certified 2021 project Bigger Than Life or Death, and in 2022 he delivered his debut studio album, I Never Felt Nun, a collection of tense street raps with occasional dips into melody provided by guest rappers like Future and Jack Harlow.
+The album made it to the Top Ten of the Billboard 200 and R&B/hip-hop charts.
+That success was followed by a pair of equally tough 2023 projects, Mad and El Toro 2.

 After signing with Interscope, the rapper’s next project was 2021′s Bigger Than Life or Death.
-The 15-song mixtape included appearances from a star-studded list of guest contributors — Future, Young Thug, 42 Dugg, Pooh Shiesty, and many others.
+The 15-song mixtape included appearances from a star-studded list of guest contributors that included Future, Young Thug, and 42 Dugg.
+It entered the Billboard 200 at number seven (number five R&B/hip-hop) and quickly went gold.
 EST Gee continued his creative alliance with 42 Dugg in 2022 when the two joined forces for the shared mixtape Last Ones Left.
-The deep and menacing trap tape included guest spots from Tae Money, BIG30, 42 Cheez, and others, and debuted at the number seven slot on the Billboard Top 200 charts.
-Several months after Last Ones Left, EST Gee delivered his debut studio full-length, I Never Felt Nun.
-The album debuted again within the Top Ten of the Billboard charts, and featured guest appearances from Future, Machine Gun Kelly, Jeezy, and several other rappers already well acquainted with chart success. ~ James Wilkinson
+The deep and menacing trap tape included guest spots from Tae Money, BIG30, 42 Cheez, and others, and returned EST to the number seven slot on the Billboard 200.
+Several months after Last Ones Left, EST delivered his debut studio full-length, I Never Felt Nun.
+The album debuted again within the Top Ten and featured guest appearances from Future, Machine Gun Kelly, Jeezy, and several other rappers already well acquainted with chart success.
+Six months later EST Gee returned with the mixtape Mad.
+The project included 14 tracks and a handful of features from Kada, Young Scooter, and Boosie Badazz.
+Mad reached number 25 on the Billboard 200 (number nine R&B/hip-hop).
+Within five months, he was back with El Toro 2, highlighted by the rolling anthem “Turn the Streets Up.” ~ James Wilkinson